ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 peer endpoint by the protocol stack.
 Advertising these addresses enables the peer-endpoint to establish additional connectivity, e.g., for connection migration or using multiple paths.

 Note that this can have privacy implications because it might result in users being linkable across the multiple paths.
-Also, note that setting this to false does not prevent the local transport system from _establishing_ connectivity using alternate paths (see {{multipath-mode}} above); it only prevents _proactive advertisement_ of addresses.
+Also, note that setting this to false does not prevent the local Transport Services system from _establishing_ connectivity using alternate paths (see {{multipath-mode}} above); it only prevents _proactive advertisement_ of addresses.

 ### Direction of communication